aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - `~/.ssh/authorized_keys`: stores list of public keys
 - `~/.ssh/known_hosts`: stores log of all SSH connections to this server
 - `~/.ssh/config`: stores host connection information and stores connection configuration details so you can easily connect to hosts without specifying a passphrase or private key path each and every time.

+> [!NOTE]
+> SSH configs allow you to map domain names to IP addresses or other domain names so you can store SSH connections without having to refer to the underlying IP address or identity file private key for connecting to that host every single time.
+>
+> For example, instead of specifying each and every time the private key pair we use to connect to GitHub, we can just add that host and identity file authentication into the SSH config and not have to reference it when performing an SSH connection.

 Here is what an example ssh config looks like: